marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sign.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SIGN, ISIGN, DSIGN, sign copying

 .. _sign:

-.. index:: SIGN

-.. index:: ISIGN

-.. index:: DSIGN

-.. index:: sign copying

 SIGN --- Sign copying function
 ******************************